 What are the Best Suburbs to Invest in Brisbane?

-For this reason, the following list includes a range of top suburbs in Brisbane for investors in entry-level, mid-range and high-end budgets.
+For this reason, the following list includes a range of best Brisbane suburbs for investors in entry-level, mid-range and high-end budgets.

 If you’re looking for a starting investment, then properties in these suburbs represent an opportunity for good value and solid rental yields.